lucianoayres/chatty-ai/README.md

 ## ✨ What Makes Chatty Special?

+- 🎨 **AI Agent Builder**: Create custom AI agents with natural language - just describe what you want!
 - 🎭 **Rich Character Roster**: From Shakespeare to Einstein, Plato to Marie Curie - engage with personalities who shaped history
 - 🗣️ **Multi-Agent Conversations**: Create unique discussions between up to 15 different characters
 - 🎲 **Random Conversations**: Let fate decide your conversation partners for unexpected and exciting discussions